Weimankow/Volunteer-with-Tanzu-Act/README.md

 ## How does that benefit me?

-Portfolio
-Organisation's name
+As an engineer, you will be able to support a cause you believe in while honing your tech skills.
+It can also be part of your engineering portfolio.

+As an organisation, this can be part of your CSR efforts while engaging your engineers in a interesting challenge they don't typically come across at work.

+## How will it work?

+When Tanzu Act starts a new project, we will contact volunteers whose skills match the tech stack we're proposing.

+The volunteer will work with our engineers on and off on building the app or site, so that they are familiar with the code base, and get to learn and practice pair programming on a real life project in Tanzu Labs.

+When our engagement with the non-profit ends,

+## What do I need to be aware of?

+As this is an experiment, and it might be a while before we start contacting volunteers - perhaps end of 2021 or later.

 ## How do I sign up for it?
-Please fill up the Google form here and we'll get in touch if there's a good fit!
+Please fill up the Google form here and we'll get in touch if we find a good fit!

 ## FAQ